marklogic-community/marklogicworkflow/documentation/USING-SUBSCRIPTIONS.md

 ## Isn't it a bit convoluted?

 If you had to create all these things by hand, yes.
-This is why the Workflow REST API provides a single endpoint (POST /v1/resource/process) to take a BPMN2 model, create a set of CPF pipelines, and create a domain configuration, for you.
+This is why the Workflow REST API provides a single endpoint (POST /v1/resources/process) to take a BPMN2 model, create a set of CPF pipelines, and create a domain configuration, for you.

-All you then need to do then is separately configure one or more Alerts (aka Process Subscriptions) via calls to PUT /v1/resource/processsubscription to start the relevant workflow based on criteria about a new or updated document in marklogic.
+All you then need to do then is separately configure one or more Alerts (aka Process Subscriptions) via calls to PUT /v1/resources/processsubscription to start the relevant workflow based on criteria about a new or updated document in marklogic.

-Alternatively, manually start a process via PUT /v1/resource/process without needing a Process Subscription.
+Alternatively, manually start a process via PUT /v1/resources/process without needing a Process Subscription.
 This is useful if starting a process via an ESB or application.
 A good example is starting a process to tell a person to create a new document that doesn't exist yet.

+## Examples

+For examples of how to configure and call the REST extensions for alerting, see the /shtests/ folder, specifically:-
+- Automated start: 25-payload.xml and 25-processsubscription-create.sh
+- Manual start: 06-payload.xml 06-process-create.sh